AnthonySnow887/FlyCubePHP/README.md

 FlyCubePHP is an MVC Web Framework developed in PHP and repeating the ideology and principles of building WEB applications, embedded in Ruby on Rails.
-The main task set during the development was a quick and flexible transfer of project code from Ruby on Rails to PHP with a minimum number of changes to the code base of projects, and maintaining application performance.
+The main task set during the development was a quick and flexible transfer of project code from Ruby on Rails to PHP with a minimum number of changes to the code base of projects, application behavior logic, and maintaining application performance.

 An additional functionality added to the FlyCubePHP core is the plug-in mechanism support, which allows you to extend or change the functionality of your application, taking into account the plug-in dependencies during operation.